Music: Olivier Messiaen

 - All There in the Manual: His work often followed certain special rules of tonality derived from scales he called "modes of limited transposition".
 Some are relatively obvious (such as the better-known whole-tone and octatonic scales), but for a full explanation, you ought to consult his writings about these modes.

-- In Harmony with Nature: Wrote several works glorifying nature, including "Catalogue des Oiseaux" ("Bird Catalogue") and "Les Canyons Aux Etoiles" ("The Canyon under the Stars").
+- In Harmony with Nature: Wrote several works glorifying nature, including "Catalogue des Oiseaux" ("Bird Catalogue") and "Des Canyons Aux Etoiles" ("[Looking] Out of the canyons to the Stars").

 - Raised Catholic: Messiaen was a very devout Catholic.
 Most of his works are inspired by his faith.